chazlarson/Plex-Meta-Manager-Wiki/metadata/dynamic.md

 Plex Meta Manager can automatically create dynamic collections based on different criteria, such as
 * Collections for the top `X` popular people on TMDB (Bruce Willis, Tom Hanks etc.)
 * Collections for each decade represented in the library (Best of 1990s, Best of 2000s etc.)
-* Collections for each of the moods/styles within a Music library (Accapella, Pop Rock etc.)
+* Collections for each of the moods/styles within a Music library (A Cappella, Pop Rock etc.)

 The main purpose of dynamic collections is to automate the creation of collections which would otherwise require considerable user input and repetition (such as creating a collection for every genre).